 - Taken to the extremes with Kaboola/Kabula, an airship boss in Kirby's Dream Land and Kirby Super Star Ultra.
 Her most recent redesign has eyelashes painted on her hull.

 - Many male characters in this series tend to have big bushy eyebrows.

 - The protagonists of Bubble Symphony, a sequel to Bubble Bobble: Coro and Kulu, who have bows on their heads, are the female duo Beta Couple to Bub and Bob.

-- And Pab and Peb, the new Beta Couple in Bubble Bobble Plus (WiiWare).
+- Pab and Peb, the new Beta Couple in Bubble Bobble Plus (WiiWare).
 (See the Title Operations Guide in the Wii Shop Channel.)

 - Rainbow Islands: Three out of eleven random people who have all been imprisoned in The Alcatraz and transformed into green bubble dragons are female and thus have a pink bow on their head.